 The UK government’s range of domestic energy efficiency programmes have been designed to cut household energy bills, reduce carbon emissions, and upgrade housing stock at scale.
-Schemes such as ECO4 (Energy Company Obligation 4), the Great British Insulation Scheme (GBIS), the Warm Homes Scheme (and predecessors) have, to date, collectively represented billions of pounds of investment.
+Schemes such as ECO4 (Energy Company Obligation 4), the Great British Insulation Scheme (GBIS), the Warm Homes Scheme (and predecessors) have delivered billions of pounds of investment.

-Cotality has helped the management of thousands of retrofit projects over the past 10 years.
-The PAS Hub piece of workflow software is a centralised, automated way of managing and tracking retrofit projects – from survey to approval.
+Cotality has helped the management of thousands of retrofit projects over the past 15 years.
+Our PAS Hub workflow software is a centralised, automated way of managing and tracking retrofit projects – from survey to lodgement.

-This report draws on the unique data Cotality has compiled from the last 12 months for upgraded households where the project data was lodged via the PAS Hub platform.
+This report draws on the unique data Cotality has compiled from the last 12 months of projects delivered on the PAS Hub platform.

-The report includes SAP improvements, carbon emission savings and household bill reductions and assesses the relative impact of each programme.
+The report incorporates SAP improvements, carbon emission savings and household bill reductions to assess the relative impact of each programme.
 The findings provide valuable insights for stakeholders across retrofit supply chains as they plan and deliver improvements across the housing sector.

 ECO4 (Energy Company Obligation 4)